 The Government of Sikkim reported that the October 2023 flood resulted in 46 human lives lost, over 77 missing people, and 88,400 people affected.
 The relief camps set up in four affected districts hosted thousands of rescued and evacuated people.

-What is a glacial lake outburst flood?
+What is a glacier lake outburst flood?

 The sudden release of water from a lake situated at the terminus or surface of a glacier is termed a GLOF.